wabkur/alx-higher_level_programming/0x05-python-exceptions/README.md

-function that raises a type exception
+function that raises a name exception with a message